Apprentice Decorator of the Year

 “This is a competition which touches the lives of hundreds of young people at the start of their careers, encouraging them to strive for excellence in their craft and reach the highest standards” Debbie Orr, Trade Marketing Manager.

-Ayla Foulis emerged as winner of the competition in 2016, beating off stiff competition from some of the best up-and-coming talent in the country.
-The 24 year old, a third year student from Fife college clinched the title of Apprentice Decorator of the Year along with the first place prize of £1,000 after showcasing her skill and precision across the competition
+Thomas Pawlowski emerged as winner of the competition in 2017, beating off stiff competition from some of the best up-and-coming talent in the country.
+The 18 year old, a final year student from West Suffolk College clinched the title of Apprentice Decorator of the Year along with the first place prize of £1,000 after showcasing his skill and precision across the competition.

 For more information on the competition, including entry guidelines and application please click here.